ivankocienski/PlaceCal-Handbook/commissioners/digital-inclusion.md

 # Digital & spatial inclusion

-One of PlaceCals aims is to connect communities through the use of digital technologies.
+One of PlaceCal's primary aims is to connect communities through the use of digital technologies.
 However, many people are currently excluded from the use of such technologies.

 ## What is digital exclusion?